MalayaSociety/the-product-3dadf/content/pages/index.md

         image_alt: Feature 1 placeholder image
         media_position: left
         media_width: fifty
-      - title: Comprehensive Task List
+      - title: The most powerful buttplug
         subtitle: Always be in control
         content: >-
           We all have stuff to do all the time: Work tasks, calls to make,